Man0sh-r0y/BlogVista/README.md

 # Sample Blog Website

-This is a simple and elegant blogging platform built using React and the Context API.
+This is a simple and elegant static blogging platform built using React and the Context API.
 The website serves as a platform for reading and exploring a curated list of blog posts.
 It offers a smooth and intuitive browsing experience for anyone interested in reading the posted articles.

 ## Live Demo
 [Go to the Website](https://blog-website-by-manash.vercel.app/)